shoaibazadc/Cybersecurity-Lab-SIEM/docs/rules.md

 **Tuning History**
 No suppressions added at this stage.
 Known false positive sources include software deployment tools and patch management agents.
 In a production environment, these would be suppressed by image path or parent process.

-**Automation Triggered**
-None in the current workflow.
-Alerts are visible in the Wazuh dashboard for manual analyst review.

 ---

 ## Sigma Conversion

 All rules above have been converted to Sigma format for portability across SIEM platforms.
-The converted rules are stored in `configs/sigma_conversion.yaml`.
+Converted rules are stored in [`configs/sigma_conversion.yaml`](../configs/sigma_conversion.yaml).